HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

      </export>
    </package>

 That's it.
-You have just created your first catkin package.
+You have just created your first package.
 Your package structure should look similar to::

    ~/fav/ros2/src